nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="stat-year"></a> `-y` : View Statistics for the Year
 > 😃 Surely things get messy after you have many expenditures, loan and budget entries.
-Is there
-> an easy way to visualize the amount of budget used or left?
-Yes! `stat -y`
-> display the statistics for the current database year which the user is working on.
+Is there an easy way to visualize the amount of budget used or left?
+Yes! `stat -y` display the statistics for the current database year which the user is working on.

+Display the percentage of expenditure of each month of the year or entire year.

 Format: `stat -y t/TYPE_OF_GRAPHICAL_VIEW`